What is Facilitated Dialogue?

 • Identify areas of common ground and make decisions about how differences of opinion could be managed

-• Disputants – the parties involved in a conflict.
+• Participants – the people involved in a conflict.

-• Facilitators – Student or professional staff members from the Office of Student Conflict Resolution (“OSCR”).
+• Facilitators – staff members from the Office of Student Conflict Resolution (“OSCR”).

 How does it work?

 In a typical Facilitated Dialogue:

 • When all participants have agreed to participate in a Facilitated Dialogue, OSCR will arrange for a suitable day, time, and location for the dialogue to occur.

 • The Dialogue begins with a brief review of participant expectations.
 The facilitator will also assist participants in establishing values that will guide the conversation.

 • The participants shape the topics for discussion The facilitator helps ensure that the conversation stays productive, and that all participants uphold the values that were co-created as guidelines for the conversation.